brendanpshea/database_sql/README.md

 9. [Database_09_Monsters_of_JSON.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Database_09_Monsters_of_JSON.ipynb) - Tackle the monsters of JSON data format while learning about Dungeons and Dragons Monster Stats.

-10. [Database_10_Database_Lifecycle.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Database_10_Database_Lifecycle.ipynb) - Wrap it all up with an exploration of the database lifecycle.
+10. [Database_10_Database_Lifecycle.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Database_10_Database_Lifecycle.ipynb) - Live the life with an exploration of the database lifecycle.

+11. [Database_11_Data_Storytelling_with_Zombies.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Database_11_Data_Storytelling_with_Zombies.ipynb) - Learn about ETL, basic stats, visualizations and reports as you try to respond to a Zombie outbreak.

+12. [Database_12_OracleDB_Cert_Study.ipynb](https://github.com/brendanpshea/database_sql/blob/main/Database_11_Data_Storytelling_with_Zombies.ipynb) - Learn about ETL, basic stats, visualizations and reports as you try to respond to a Zombie outbreak.
 For usage terms, please refer to the [LICENSE](https://github.com/brendanpshea/database_sql/blob/main/LICENSE) file.

 The author of this book, Brendan P. Shea, is open to constructive feedback and suggestions for improvement.
 Please feel free to open an issue or a pull request if you find something that can be improved or have ideas for additional content.
 Happy learning!